 Chase Sapphire Preferred® Card

-If you aren't always loyal to the same brand, then this is the best credit card for hotels.
-It's the only one that lets you transfer points on a 1 for 1 basis to the following loyalty programs: IHG Priority Club Rewards (Holiday Inn, Crowne Plaza, Intercontinental, Staybridge Suites, etc), Hyatt Gold Passport, Ritz-Carlton Rewards, and Marriott Rewards.
+Right now you can earn a 40,000 point bonus after spending $4,000 in the first 3 months of account opening.
+And, with Ultimate Rewards points, you can transfer points on a 1 for 1 basis to the following hotel loyalty programs: IHG Priority Club Rewards (Holiday Inn, Crowne Plaza, Intercontinental, Staybridge Suites, etc), Hyatt Gold Passport, Ritz-Carlton Rewards, and Marriott Rewards.
 You can also do 1:1 transfers with some frequent flyer programs like United and British Airways.

 - 2x points on travel (which includes hotels) and dining at restaurants.
 1 point per dollar on all other purchases.